cgstevens/FileProcessor/README.md

 4. Viewing the WindowsMonitor you will be able to see all the members join the cluster.
 <img src="https://raw.githubusercontent.com/cgstevens/FileProcessor/master/Info/WindowsMonitor.png"/>

 5. When the ProcessorEastCoast is initialized; it will tell you that the FileWatcher is monitoring the c:\common\<-locationname-> folder.
 Once this folder is being watch you can copy the ExampleFile/UserFile.txt over.
-The FileWatcher will pickup that the file which was created and send a message to the FileReader to start reading this file.
+The FileWatcher will recieve an event that the file was created and send a message to the FileReader to start reading this file.
 <img src="https://raw.githubusercontent.com/cgstevens/FileProcessor/master/Info/ProcessorEastCoastInit2.png"/>

 6. You will see in the following screen shot all kinds of things going on.